gyan-sharma/sm-doc/introduction.md

 - **Scale Resources** based on user traffic
 This integrated approach eliminates the need for separate hosting services, simplifying operational overhead and unifying observability.

-## **Flexible Overall Platform Deployment**
-Two main models help organizations meet their security and operational needs:

-1. **Managed SaaS:** SettleMint handles the underlying infrastructure, updates, and scaling on major cloud providers (AWS, Google Cloud, Azure).
-2. **Self-Managed:** Deploy the platform in your private data center or private cloud for maximum autonomy and compliance control.

-## **Pricing Models**

-- **SaaS (Pay-as-You-Go):** Each deployed component is charged based on usage.
-Shared clusters suit development phases, while dedicated clusters are recommended for production.
-- **On-Premises (Fixed Licensing):** A fixed cost per component, ideal for organizations needing strict data governance or extended custom setups.
-Long-term contracts exist for both models to stabilize budgeting.

-## **Help and Support**
-The SettleMint **Blockchain Academy**, with video tutorials, bootcamps, and “BUIDL sessions,” equips developers and enterprises with the knowledge to build robust solutions.
-Support is offered via:

-- **Four SLA Tiers (Standard, Silver, Gold, Platinum)**
-- **Dedicated customer cuccess teams**
-- **Channels like discord, slack, email, phone, and video calls**

-This multi-layered support ensures timely assistance, whether you need architectural guidance or immediate debugging help.

-## **Security and Compliance**
-Adherence to **SOC 2 Type II**, **ISO 27001**, and **ISO 9001** standards showcases SettleMint’s commitment to data protection and operational reliability.
-It integrates advanced authentication protocols (OAuth, SAML, JWT) and secrets management (HashiCorp Vault), enforcing **role-based access control (RBAC)** and **encryption at rest and in transit**.
-For on-prem users, HTTP Basic Authentication can further safeguard API requests.
-These layers ensure a “defense-in-depth” security framework for industries like finance, healthcare, and government.

 ---

 # 4. Application development journey on SettleMint